PedroBMR/BMR-Slicer/slicer-web/README.md

 The app is available at [http://localhost:3000](http://localhost:3000).
 Upload a mesh to the viewer, explore generated layers, and export reports.

+### Environment configuration

+Set `NEXT_PUBLIC_ENABLE_GCODE_UPLOAD=true` to expose an experimental control on the estimate page that accepts `.gcode` files.
+When active, uploaded G-code replaces the heuristic print duration and filament usage values derived from slicing parameters.
+Clearing the override restores the default heuristic estimate.
+Omit or set the flag to `false` to keep the original behaviour.

 ## Available commands

 | Command              | Description                                         |